 - Special Damages – these cover the financial aspects of your injury.
 For example, any extra costs and expenses such as medical, prescription, counselling costs and travel expenses etc., that are a direct result of the injury are included here.
 These cover any expenses incurred due to having to make home or vehicle adaptions to suit your needs after sustaining your injury.
 Any wages or benefits lost will be included in this section of your claim.
 As long as any extra expenses or any financial losses are directly due to your injury, you can include them in your claim.

-Ultimately the Tinnitus settlement amounts will vary from person to person as everyone is affected differently.
-Still, generally, those whose injury is more severe will receive a higher amount of compensation for Tinnitus.
+Ultimately, settlement amounts for tinnitus injury accident claims will vary from person to person as everyone is affected differently.
+Still, generally, those whose injury is more severe will receive a higher amount of compensation for tinnitus.

 |Reason for Compensation||Average Award Amount||Comments|